qhb1001/SDN-Simulation/README.md

 ## Goal

-In order to implement a relatively real network and get the reward function in RL algorithm done, we need to set some random values.
+In order to implement a relatively real network and get the reward function in RL algorithm done, we need to set some random values. **For the sake of simpleness, I set these random value to be static.** In other words, once they have been set, those values won't change during the simulation.

 ## Details